All the reasons why ‘Supergirl’ should never be cancelled on The CW

 Even so, we should still spend some time in the post-Crisis world.
 Kara (Benoist) and Kate Kane’s (Ruby Rose) dynamic in Crisis on Infinite Earths sets them up to be the next Barry (Grant Gustin) and Oliver (Stephen Amell) so they need to, well, be them.

 We need time to see Kara and Kate interact and grow.
 We deserve a Bat and a Super friendship of epicness.
 So that should not be taken away from us before its time.
 We want to see how others live in a post-Crisis world.
-Supergirl should be given time to do so.
+Supergirl should, and thankfully has been given time to do so.